kevinlaiGH/react-movie-service/README.md

     ]
 ```

 - For error handling, the axios-retry library is used for intercepting failed requests and retrying them numerous times.
-In case of axios-retry not working, I have also catch the error after API calls occur.
-If there is an error on the server side, we will log the error and display it in the webpage, but it might not be the best approach from the perspectives of the user.
+In case of axios-retry not working, the error on the server side will be caught after API calls occur and be displayed in the webpage, but this might not be the best approach from the perspectives of the user.
 - For unit testing, <CardSection /> component is tested for mocking the API, ensuring this component works as expected.

 # Trade offs